My Home and Alphabet Group ‘GMUBH’

 - Then, the teacher will write (with chalk) one letter pair (Gg, Mm, Uu, Bb, Hh) in each of the squares/circles, which will be introduced as houses.

-- The teacher will call 5-6 students to play the game first.
+- The teacher will call five to six students to play the game first.
 These students will have to stand in an assigned place until the game begins.
 Other students will wait for their turn while watching their friends play.

 - When the teacher calls out a letter, showing the corresponding flashcard, these children have to move about the room trying to locate that letter.